 - 3 tablespoon pure maple syrup

-- Follow these instructions to prepare a partially baked pie crust, and let cool.
+- Follow these instructions to prepare a partially baked pie crust, and let it cool.

-- Crack the eggs into a medium-size bowl and beat them with a wire whisk to break them up and combine them.
+- Crack the eggs into a medium-sized bowl and beat them with a wire whisk to break them up and combine them.

 - Pour in the cream, maple syrup, and vanilla and whisk to combine.